AgenaRisk/api-py/README.md

 * `model` is the python Model object
 * (optional) `dataset` is the id of the dataset that contains the set of observations (`.id` of one of the `.datasets` objects) if any.
 If the model has only one dataset (case) with observations, dataset needs not be specified (it is also possible to send a model without any observations).
-* (optional) `debug` is a boolean parameter which is false by default that enables extra debugging messages to be displayed in the console.
-The basic success/failure messages will be displayed in any case.

 Currently servers accept a single set of observations for each calculation, if the python model has multiple datasets (cases), you need to specify which dataset is to be used.